chenhuxin/TSDET-tracker/README.md

 This is the implementation of our TSDET paper.
 The paper page can be found here: https://ieeexplore.ieee.org/document/8950038

 ## Requirements
 There is one folder in this repository.
-Our main development is kept in the folder TSDET.
+Our main development is kept in the TSDET folder.
 Matconvnet folder and test sequence are placed in dataset folder and external folder, respectively.

 1. MatConvNet-1.0-beta24 or latest
 2. Matlab2017b